nswa-project/ranga-webcon/README.md

 **This webconsole is built with NSWA Ranga system by default. see https://github.com/nswa-project/ranga**

+**If you want to build a standalone version, firstly you must change a package name, for example, edit `ranga.webcon/manifest` file and change the first line to `@ rostc.ranga.webcon`**

 Use Info-ZIP or other zip archive utilities to pack codes to a zip file

 ```